 - 12 sun-dried tomatoes, chopped into pieces (use a knife or scissors)

-- ½ teaspoon salt and some pepper, to taste
+- A pinch of salt and some pepper, to taste

 - A handful of fresh cilantro or parsley leaves to serve